 Luckily, 2G is basically useless for data usage, so you will not be affected by it if you have a modern phone (one that is at least less than 10 years old).

-What SIM card should you buy when visiting the Cayman Islands?
 If you want to buy a SIM card in the Cayman Islands, I would recommend going with either Flow or Digicel.
 Both providers have good coverage and speeds throughout the Cayman Islands while offering a variety of packages.

 Do note that the market share and coverage of both providers are almost identical, although Flow has an upper hand while Digicel is cheaper.
 Many locals have a SIM card from both operators so that they do not have to pay any off-net fees (a fee for texting a Flow Cayman number while being a Digicel Cayman customer and vice versa).